crowmagnumb/ng-shared-example/README.md

 npm publish dist/mytestlib
 ```

-**TODO**: Does anyone know how to make this web component available to another project locally without having to "publish" the component. ```npm link``` and **symlinks** never work from everything I have tried.
-I would love to not have to publish the next version of my library just to further test my library in an application external to the lib.
-Because the next time I publish Verdaccio requires me to bump the version of the library, it refuses to overwrite even though I know I'm the only one affected by the version bump.
-A little frustrating I have to admit.
-So I have to do ...
+The next time you publish Verdaccio requires you to bump the version of the library because it refuses to overwrite even though I know I'm the only one affected by the version bump.

 ```
 cd project/mytestlib